omnect/omnect-device-service/README.md

 ```

 #### User consent
-If there is no general approval for an firmware update, a separate approval must be given for each upcoming update.
+If there is no general approval for a firmware update, a separate approval must be given for each upcoming update.
-A function was specified for this purpose, a so-called direct method which is described below.
+A direct method was specified for this purpose which is described below.

 **Direct method: user_consent**